 The Curse of the Jade Scorpion is an American film directed, written by and starring Woody Allen.
 It was released on August 21, 2001.

-- Brainwashed and Crazy: Played for Laughs with Laura Kensington.
+- Brainwashed and Crazy: Played for Laughs with Briggs, paticularly when the hypnosis kicks in when he's with Laura Kensington.
 She's literally in nothing but a trenchcoat on C.W.'s bed when he politely asks her to leave.
+When C.W. gets his memory back he refuses to believe that he walked away from her.

 - Femme Fatale: Laura Kensington is a sendoff to 40's Film Noir femme fatales.